Tequisquiapan · If nearby

 Off the tourist terraces

-The plaza restaurants are aimed at weekend visitors and priced for them.
-Locals eat a few blocks out, at the everyday fondas and taco and gordita spots where a full meal costs a fraction of the plaza tab.
-Look for busy, plain places with a comida corrida (set lunch) menu; that’s where residents actually eat midday.
+The plaza restaurants are built for weekend visitors and priced for them.
+Residents eat a few blocks out, at everyday fondas and taco and gordita counters where a full meal costs a fraction of the plaza tab.
+Look for plain, busy places with a comida corrida (set lunch) chalked on a board around 2 to 4 pm; that soup-main-agua-fresca deal runs roughly 90 to 140 MXN (approximate) and is where the town actually eats midday.
+The rule: walk two or three streets back from the square, eat where the parked cars and the workers are.

-On a free day, families here do the same thing visitors could: pack into a nearby balneario (a spring-fed water park or swimming spot, the kind the region is known for) rather than the tourist center.
-It’s a relaxed, very local way to spend a hot afternoon.
+On a free hot day, families here do not sit on the plaza; they pack into a nearby balneario, a spring-fed water park or swimming spot, the kind the region is named for.
+Bring your own cooler, snacks and a shade tent like everyone else, and settle in for the afternoon.
+It is the most local way to spend a warm weekend and costs a modest entry fee.

 What a local would tell you

-Skip the first restaurant with a host waving a menu at you on the plaza.
-Walk two or three streets back, eat where the parked cars and the workers are, and you’ll pay half for something better.
+Skip the first restaurant with a host waving a laminated menu at you on the plaza.
+Walk two or three streets back, eat where the workers eat, hit the Mercado Municipal for cheese instead of the craft stalls, and save the terrace for one sunset glass rather than a whole overpriced meal.